dniboghgnis/Logistic-regression/README.md

 ![alt text](https://github.com/dniboghgnis/Logistic-regression/blob/master/accuracy2:03.png)

 The sample output values are in the *.txt files.
-Names are self-explanatory.
+Names and codes are well commented/described, and are self-explanatory.